 See next page.

-Recommendation ITU-T A.8
+Draft revised Recommendation ITU-T A.8

 Alternative approval process for new and revised ITU-T Recommendations

 1 General

 1.1 Recommendations of the ITU Telecommunication Standardization Sector (ITU-T) will be approved using this alternative approval process (AAP), except Recommendations that have policy or regulatory implications, which will be approved using the traditional approval process (TAP) found in Resolution 1 of the World Telecommunication Standardization Assembly (WTSA).